IznaBatool/reporting-portal/README.md

 ## 🧾 Overview

 The Reporting Portal is a centralized platform that empowers stakeholders to generate, manage, and export various types of reports with ease.
-The system integrates seamlessly with **XERO**, enabling users to create and manage invoices and bills directly through the interface — eliminating the need to switch between multiple tools.

 With a role-based access control system, each user is granted permissions tailored to their responsibilities, ensuring data security and accountability across the organization.

----

-## ✨ Features

-- 📁 Generate and download multiple report types
-- 🧾 Create and manage invoices & bills via XERO integration
-- 🔐 Role-based access control for multiple users
-- 📈 Improved data visibility for all stakeholders
-- ⚡ Fast and responsive UI experience

 ---